-Purchasing Management Software Can Mitigate A Bleak Outlook
+Purchasing Management Software Can Mitigate a Bleak Outlook

 We are all aware of the hopeless mess the global Supply Chain is in.
-When will it improve and what is the outlook for the Supply Chain in 2022 and beyond?
+When will it improve and what is the outlook for the Supply Chain in the near-term and beyond?
 In this article we look at what is causing the problem, what could change in the next few months and how purchasing management software could help.

 The current Supply Chain mess is a result of many factors.
 The Coronavirus pandemic was one factor, economic slowdown was another, public policy decisions, mistakes and external factors were yet another.
 The Coronavirus caused global lockdowns, disruption to normal business activity, backlogs and shortages of goods.
 This in turn created a global slowdown in economic activity as businesses were closed and consumers were put on lockdown.
 At the same time, massive government spending kicked off a vicious inflation trend and perversely created massive labor shortages.
 The Coronavirus also led to a global imbalance and shortage of containers as these stopped moving because of factory closures, stranding empty containers and leading to shortages in other places.
 This led to a reduction in shipping flows, shipping delays, port congestion and trucking shortages.